Africantaxi/basic_client/README.md

 Environment
 -----------

-You need a python 2.7, and it's better if you have virtualenv on your machine.
+You need a python 2.7 and pip, and it's better if you have virtualenv on your machine.

 Settings
 --------